The Best DNA Test Kit Roundup for 2022

 - Some features require a subscription

-AncestryDNA is both one of the oldest and one of the most popular DNA test providers.
-It was launched in 1996, and since then, 15 million people have tested their DNA using its services.
-This vast customer DNA network has contributed to enhancing the company’s genealogy and family tree building features, which are its main focus.
+AncestryDNA is both one of the oldest and most popular providers in the DNA testing industry.
+It was launched in 1996, and since then, 15 million people have used its at-home DNA tests.
+This company’s database - which dwarfs those of its competitors - has contributed to enhancing the company’s genealogy and family tree building features, which are its main focus.
 Currently, AncestryDNA claims it holds an impressive 27 billion records and information about 100 million family trees.
-On top of offering the best DNA test for ancestry, this company also offers DNA tests that can help identify potential health risks.
+On top of offering the best DNA test for ancestry, this company also offers health tests that can help identify potential medical risks.

 Before you send out your sample, you need to activate your kit.
-The activation process makes this one of the best DNA test kit options around, as it helps preserve your privacy.
-Instead of labeling your sample with your name, you connect the ID number from your sample to your account.
+The activation process makes this one of the top DNA testing services around, as it helps preserve your privacy.
+Instead of labeling your DNA sample with your name, you connect the ID number from your sample to your account.
 After all of this is done, you need to mail the sample back to AncestryDNA.
 Once you do that, AncestryDNA takes from six to eight weeks to process your results.

 You can also see whether your DNA reveals any genetic preconditions or hereditary diseases, dig up documents related to your family, see your DNA traits, and much more.